open-horizon/examples/edge/services/mms/CreateService.md

   brew install git jq
   ```

-## <a id=build-publish-your-hw> Building and Publishing Your Own Hello World Example Edge Service

-## Building and Publishing Your Own Version of the CPU To IBM Event Streams Edge Service
+## <a id=build-publish-your-mms> Building and Publishing Your Own Version of the MMS Edge Service

 - Use the developer tool to run the container with a local development instance of the Model Management Service (MMS).
 Normally, in production, you will use the MMS in the IBM Public Cloud, or ICP, but during development it is convenient to have a dedicated and private "dev MMS" instance you can use.
 So we will show that approach here first.

 1. Clone this git repo: